grpc/proposal/A72-open-telemetry-tracing.md

   TraceProvider trace.TraceProvider
 }

-// DialOption returns a dial option which enables OpenCensus instrumentation
+// DialOption returns a dial option which enables OpenTelemetry instrumentation
 // code for a grpc.ClientConn.
 //
 // Client applications interested in instrumenting their grpc.ClientConn should